-Enhanced provincial government's capacity in mainstreaming climate change adaptation and resilience into Central Java Province development plan, which fosters better climaterelated policy on climate financing and bottom-up planning; and in turn driving cities and districts (particularly Pekalongan City) towards a more climate-resilient development processes planning (annual work plan or mid-term plan of city) developed program/activity (provincial government responsible for one development national budgeting channel to city).
+Enhanced provincial government's capacity in mainstreaming climate change adaptation and resilience into Central Java Province development plan, which fosters better climate-related policy on climate financing and bottom-up planning; and in turn driving cities and districts (particularly Pekalongan City) towards a more climate-resilient development planning processes (annual work plan or mid-term development plan of city) is developed program/activity (provincial government responsible for one national budgeting channel to city).
 Considering this role, the program will not touch physical development at this level, merely capacity development and advocacy process.
-Thus activity at this level will be focusing on building provincial officials' knowledge on climate risk assessment so that they could develop assessment at province scale.
+Thus activity at this level will be focusing on building provincial officials' knowledge on climate risk assessment so that thev could develop risk assessment at province scale.